kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## A Framework Can Shift Cost Without Increasing Total Cost
+## A Framework Can Shift Cost Without Increasing Total Cost { #a-framework-can-shift }

 This is the key conceptual point.